feinoujc/gh-search-cli/README.md

   --api-token=api-token                  The github api token.
 Defaults to configured api token

-  --archived                             Filters issues or pull requests based on whether they are in an archived
+  --[no-]archived                        Filters issues or pull requests based on whether they are in an archived
                                          repository.

   --assignee=assignee                    Finds issues or pull requeststhat are assigned to a certain user.
 Use